-When a positive balance exists the target is seen as being more responsible for good actions, versus when a negative balance exists and the target is more likely to be seen as being responsible for bad actions (Heider, 1958; Regan, Straus & Fazio, 1974).
-On the positive side, it is likely that the good will in the relationship, which has been built through repeated positive exchanges, will make it less likely that any negative behavior will be attributed internally to the target (Avison, 1980).
-As internal attributions are central to the occurrence of a negative anchoring event, this makes the negative anchoring event less likely.
-For relationships with a negative balance, individuals more closely monitor the goods and services exchanged (Lawler, 2001).
-Because negative events have greater emotional impact relative to positive events (Baumeister, Brataslavsky, Finkenauer & Vohs, 2001), there is a greater likelihood that any disappointing outcome from an exchange will be attributed internally to the target as this suspicion increases.
-This resulting anchoring event (the proverbial "straw that broke the camel's back"), would shift the relationship into a negative non-reciprocal state.
-This is supported by research that has found that when a target has positive attributes they are given more "rewards" from the focal individual (Johnson, Erez, Kiker, & Motowildo, 2002), and by research showing that as "closeness" increases in relationships, the less likely it is that people attribute disappointing exchanges internally to the target (Finkel, Rusbult, Kumashiro & Hannon, 2002).
+When a positive balance exists, the focal individual will see the target as being more responsible for good actions, whereas when a negative balance exists, the focal individual more likely will see the target as being responsible for bad actions (Heider, 1958; Regan, Straus, & Fazio, 1974).
+On the positive side, it is likely that the goodwill in the relationship, which has been built through repeated positive exchanges, will make it less likely that any negative behavior will be attributed internally to the target (Avison, 1980).
+Because internal attributions are central to the occurrence of a negative anchoring event, this makes the negative anchoring event less likely.
+For relationships with a negative balance, individuals will more closely monitor the goods and services exchanged (Lawler, 2001).
+Because negative events have greater emotional impact relative to positive events (Baumeister, Brataslavsky, Finkenauer, & Vohs, 2001), there is a greater likelihood that any disappointing outcome from an exchange will be attributed internally to the target as this suspicion increases.
+This resulting anchoring event (the proverbial "straw that broke the camel's back") will shift the relationship into a negative nonreciprocal state.
+This is supported by research showing that when a target has positive attributes, the focal individual will give him or her more "rewards" (Johnson, Erez, Kiker, & Motowidlo, 2002), and it is supported by research showing that as "closeness" increases in relationships, it is less likely that people will attribute disappointing exchanges internally to the target (Finkel, Rusbult, Kumashiro, & Hannon, 2002).